gschmutz/kafka-workshop/09-iot-data-ingestion-over-mqtt/README.md

 protocol websockets
 ```

 With Docker Compose, you can easily later add some new services, even if the platform is currently running.
-If you redo a `docker-compose up -d`, Docker Compose will check if there is a delta between what is currently running and what the `docker-compose.yml` file tells.
+If you redo a `docker-compose up -d`, Docker Compose will check if there is a delta between what is currently running and what the `docker-compose.yml` + the 'docker-compose.override.yml` file tells.

 If there is a new service added, such as here with **Mosquitto**, Docker Compose will start the service, leaving the other, already running services untouched.